CovOpen/CovQuestions/api/v1/README.md

 In order to update a questionnaire or submit a new one:

-1. (Re-)place the questionnaire in the `data/questionnaire` folder.
+1. Add a new questionnaire in the `data/questionnaire` folder. (don't forget to increase the version number)
 2. Run `npm run i18n-extract` this will modify your questionnaire and update it with unique translation ids.
 Furtermore it submits your strings to the localization file (in `i18n`).

 (Run the build process)